kellim521/INL-EnergyStorage/README.md

 To install follow instuctions at link or run `pip install thermo` in python console<br  />

 ## Installation and Usage
 To use our code, download the 'system' folder.
 To run all code for entire system, run `FullSystem.py` from that folder.
 This runs the full system except for the exergy calculations and the reactor model, due to the amount of time they take to run.
-For running these and each other part of the model individually, see the readme files for each part of the system.
+For running these and each other part of the model individually, see the [individual readme files](https://github.com/kellim521/INL-EnergyStorage/tree/main/Readme-files)